fluidic/beaver/doc/UserGuide.md

 Underneath, triggers are delivered to Beaver via either HTTP(S) or periodic checks, even though other mechnisms supported by the underlying serverless facility can be leveraged.
 For the two standard trigger delivery mechanisms, `TriggerParser` can be implemented to extend the set of trigger types supported by Beaver.

-After being parsed, a trigger is comprised of the following components:
+After being parsed, a trigger is represented with the following components:
-* Event: an identifier telling the type of the trigger
+* Event: an identifier telling type of the trigger
-* URL: a URL from which the trigger is originated (e.g. URL to source repository)
+* URL: a URL from which the trigger is originated (e.g. URL to the source repository)
 * Payload: key-value pairs containing specifics of the trigger, which are referenced when configuring which tasks to be executed

 ### Task